devgaganin/Save-Restricted-Content-Bot-V2/README.md

 <details>
 <summary><b>Update: 22 Jan 2025</b></summary>

-- Added public user ID story downloader support
+- Added public user ID or channel story downloader support (user our tutorial for this how to save)
 - Renaming made asynchronous
-- added support for `tg://openmessage` type link
+- added support for `tg://openmessage` type link for bots and users (see tutorial on channel how to use)
 - fixed directory type filename problems using sanitizer func
 - & some more advancements